USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Safeway Moving

-One of the most heavily advertised moving companies online.
-They appear at the top of Google for dozens of moving keywords.
+Heavily advertised online.
+Top of Google for dozens of moving keywords.
 Professional website.
-Polished ads.
-But check their BBB profile: D- rating with 141+ complaints.
-The complaints follow the exact pattern described above — low initial quote, dramatically higher final price, unresponsive customer service, damaged items, late deliveries.
+But check their BBB profile: D- rating with 141+ complaints (as of early 2026).
+Pattern: low initial quote, much higher final price, hard-to-reach customer service.

-Safeway operates as a broker.
-They do not dispatch their own trucks for most moves.
-They sell your move to a subcontracted carrier.
-That carrier may be excellent or inconsistent — you won't know until they show up.
+Safeway operates as a broker for most moves.
+They don't dispatch their own trucks.
+Your move gets sold to a subcontracted carrier.
+That carrier may be good or inconsistent.
+You won't know until they show up.

 International Van Lines

-How does that happen?
-Google reviews are easy to solicit and difficult to moderate.
-Yelp's algorithm filters suspected fake or incentivized reviews aggressively.
-When you see a massive gap between Google and Yelp ratings, it's a red flag worth investigating.
-It doesn't prove wrongdoing, but it should make you dig deeper.
+Google reviews are easy to solicit and hard to moderate.
+Yelp filters suspected fake reviews aggressively.
+A big gap between platforms is a red flag.
+Doesn't prove wrongdoing, but it's worth investigating further.

 The Pattern

-Both companies invest heavily in marketing.
-Slick websites, Google Ads, TV commercials.
-That marketing budget comes from somewhere — and it comes from volume.
-High volume means the company is focused on booking as many moves as possible, not on the quality of each individual move.
+Both invest heavily in marketing.
+Slick sites, Google Ads, TV spots.
+That budget comes from volume.
+High volume means focus on booking quantity, not quality per move.

 Compare that to a small carrier running 5-15 trucks.
 Every customer matters.
 Every complaint hurts.
-The incentive structure is completely different.
+Different incentives entirely.

 How to Tell If You're Talking to a Broker